dwainetrain/minderva/README.md

 - Sign Up: Cross site Error
 - What other failures could there be?
 Trying to add, edit or delete a card and they fail for some reason, you'll want the error on that

-Future Version Considerations:
+### Future Version Considerations:

+- Add Card - Test for focus, be aware of what you expect to happen
+- User Profile - Add default gender

-- KEY - It should have an options to regenerate audio in the edit screen
+* KEY - It should have an options to regenerate audio in the edit screen
-- KEY - It should have a play button in the table
+* KEY - It should have a play button in the table
-- KEY - Reverse card study, I think this just be included as an option in the review section? -
+* KEY - Reverse card study, I think this just be included as an option in the review section? -
-- KEY - User Profile: User should be able to select default to-from languages and gender
+* KEY - User Profile: User should be able to select default to-from languages and gender
-- KEY - Quiz and Collection: If the card database is empty, it should say 'add a card' or that it can't connect to the database...
+* KEY - Quiz and Collection: If the card database is empty, it should say 'add a card' or that it can't connect to the database...

-* KEY - Edit Page: Add translation api to edit screen
+- KEY - Edit Page: Add translation api to edit screen
-* KEY - Are the languages alphabatized?
+- KEY - Are the languages alphabatized?
-* KEY - - Allow users to sign-in/sign-up with other services, especially email (See FEM video starting at 31)
+- KEY - - Allow users to sign-in/sign-up with other services, especially email (See FEM video starting at 31)
-* KEY - Have a dummy account, so that you can share the site
+- KEY - Have a dummy account, so that you can share the site

+* Dark Mode
-- ~~Also, what if someone brings a japanese phrase and wants to generate its audio to study, that's where flipping the translation comes in.
+* ~~Also, what if someone brings a japanese phrase and wants to generate its audio to study, that's where flipping the translation comes in.
 See main google translate for usability considerations here...~~
-- It should provide options for the user to select voice choice (maybe later), this would require more mapping, ie time consuming
+* It should provide options for the user to select voice choice (maybe later), this would require more mapping, ie time consuming
-- ~~KEY FEATURE: It should use the [Forvo Api](https://api.forvo.com/documentation/word-pronunciations/) to add pronunciations (up to 500 a day)~~
+* It should use the [Forvo Api](https://api.forvo.com/documentation/word-pronunciations/) to add pronunciations (up to 500 a day).
+This will be an experimental mode for retrieving audio.
+The benefit is that you get audio spoken by native speakers, but it's only for single words and not so much phrases, so your hit success is limited.
+You could put this alongside the google generated version?
+<p><a href="https://forvo.com/">Pronunciations by Forvo</a></p>
-- ~~KEY FEATURE TO ADD: Add pronunciation with Google TTS~~
+* ~~KEY FEATURE TO ADD: Add pronunciation with Google TTS~~

-* Let the user know when internet is lost and you can't contact database
+- Let the user know when internet is lost and you can't contact database
-* After Quiz: See you tomorrow!
+- After Quiz: See you tomorrow!
 Let’s schedule a review time now. (and link out to calendar)
-* ~~UX - Add Card: Add a loading animation to the translate function, because it takes a second or two to fire up from cold start, then it seems to be speedier.~~
+- ~~UX - Add Card: Add a loading animation to the translate function, because it takes a second or two to fire up from cold start, then it seems to be speedier.~~

-- The sign in and sign up pages should be seperate
+* The sign in and sign up pages should be seperate
-- Add Card: It should have a little better seperation of functions (ie, translate not right next to add card) (visual pass)
+* Add Card: It should have a little better seperation of functions (ie, translate not right next to add card) (visual pass)
-- Add Card: It should have the option to study the reverse(? maybe)
+* Add Card: It should have the option to study the reverse(? maybe)
-- Add Card: Better organization of languages
+* Add Card: Better organization of languages
-- ~~Add Card: It should add the created date to the database (for SRS algorithm)~~
+* ~~Add Card: It should add the created date to the database (for SRS algorithm)~~
-- Delete Card: consider flash message with undo function (like gmail undo)
+* Delete Card: consider flash message with undo function (like gmail undo)
-- Quiz Page: It should have better seperation of flip card from next card
+* Quiz Page: It should have better seperation of flip card from next card
-- Should it have a translate button in the edit screen?
+* Should it have a translate button in the edit screen?

-- It should be moved to its own github location (wait until final is graded)
+* It should be moved to its own github location (wait until final is graded)
-- It should have the five most popular languages up top of language selection
+* It should have the five most popular languages up top of language selection
-- It should have the users most frequently used languages up top of language selection
+* It should have the users most frequently used languages up top of language selection
-- It should give native language equivalent pronunciation guides.
+* It should give native language equivalent pronunciation guides.
 [Start Here](https://easypronunciation.com/en/english-phonetic-transcription-converter) or with International Phonetic Alphabet (IPA) (maybe an api exists?)
 Also, see [this](https://support.google.com/translate/thread/22827704?hl=en)
-- Can you just pass the front and back values to the edit component to prefill in the forms, instead of querying the database again for them?
+* Can you just pass the front and back values to the edit component to prefill in the forms, instead of querying the database again for them?
-- How do I simplify all this prop passing??????!!???
+* How do I simplify all this prop passing??????!!???
 (Refactoring)
-- Delete button should be in edit screen also, or only.
+* Delete button should be in edit screen also, or only.
 Just thinking if the user wants to delete a slew of cards.
 (UX)
-- Forms validation (UX and Data Persistence)
+* Forms validation (UX and Data Persistence)
-- Add Warning to Delete (UX)
+* Add Warning to Delete (UX)
-- Add confirmation Flashes to various actions (UX)
+* Add confirmation Flashes to various actions (UX)
-- Edit should pop up as modal instead of at top of display card screen (UX)
+* Edit should pop up as modal instead of at top of display card screen (UX)
-- Wouldn't you also add cards from the card collection screen?
+* Wouldn't you also add cards from the card collection screen?
 (UX)
-- Check out NavLink for React Router (Cole lecture) for nav styling...
+* Check out NavLink for React Router (Cole lecture) for nav styling...
-- Test speaking with speech commands...for instance, you'll see Hello World, then you speak the equivalent Spanish phrase and it tests to see how right you got it...
+* Test speaking with speech commands...for instance, you'll see Hello World, then you speak the equivalent Spanish phrase and it tests to see how right you got it...
-- Languages listed are all out of order, etc, because of the map you're using, I would like this to be more user friendly...
+* Languages listed are all out of order, etc, because of the map you're using, I would like this to be more user friendly...
-- Build your own implementation of the Google Translate API module, allowing for more robust use of its features
+* Build your own implementation of the Google Translate API module, allowing for more robust use of its features
-- Implement SRS algorithm for quiz
+* Implement SRS algorithm for quiz
-- It should pull supported languages only once per session, right now it's calling it every time the add card screen is loaded.
+* It should pull supported languages only once per session, right now it's calling it every time the add card screen is loaded.
-- The quiz cards should be in random order...
+* The quiz cards should be in random order...
-- It should track right and wrong answers with a fluency score
+* It should track right and wrong answers with a fluency score
-- Take the user's google photo and apply filters to it, like outline, or flip around, or invert colors, you get it from the google user object...when they upload a photo, instead use some other photo of a goofy looking animal.
+* Take the user's google photo and apply filters to it, like outline, or flip around, or invert colors, you get it from the google user object...when they upload a photo, instead use some other photo of a goofy looking animal.
-- What kind of data do you need to have a working quiz?
+* What kind of data do you need to have a working quiz?
-- UX, work on making things smoother, because SPAs are just so abrupt, it can be jarring...
+* UX, work on making things smoother, because SPAs are just so abrupt, it can be jarring...
-- Edit card: There should be a disable button
+* Edit card: There should be a disable button
-- How do I protect users privacy from me, at the moment I can see all users cards, that is not the scenario I want.
+* How do I protect users privacy from me, at the moment I can see all users cards, that is not the scenario I want.
 Apprently this would take end-to-end encryption, and if the user would want to sort/filter data, it would need to be done on the client side, since the database wouldn't have access to the data.
 Just something to consider.
-- Display Cards: User should be able to sort cards by front, back, date created, last date reviewed
+* Display Cards: User should be able to sort cards by front, back, date created, last date reviewed
-- ~~Display Cards: User should be able to search for cards~~
+* ~~Display Cards: User should be able to search for cards~~
-- ~~Add card page should have a flip to and from languages button~~
+* ~~Add card page should have a flip to and from languages button~~
-- ~~Add card should have a study reverse option~~
+* ~~Add card should have a study reverse option~~
-- Better slow-internet connection experience...some kind of pwa, or some way to indicate loading or working...
+* Better slow-internet connection experience...some kind of pwa, or some way to indicate loading or working...
-- It should check for duplicate cards??
+* It should check for duplicate cards??
-- implement Context API for better state management
+* implement Context API for better state management
-- I would like to store the available languages in the database, and only refresh them once a month with cloud functions.
+* I would like to store the available languages in the database, and only refresh them once a month with cloud functions.
 Otherwise just select the ones that are available now and call it good.

 Obsolete: